What's in an end of life doula name?

-The growing field of EOL Doulas has a number of appellations attached - here are some of my favourites.
+The growing field of end of life doulas has a number of appellations attached - here are some of my favourites.
 What's yours?...

 However, there are many different names and titles that practitioners use, both here in Australia as well as overseas, and some of them really tickle my fancy, so I thought I would dedicate an entire blog post to the ones I know about.
 If you have heard of a new one - or you yourself use a different one - please do let me know so I can keep the list fresh and up to date.